icortes/Buddies/README.md

-# MicroblogNetwork A Team Project
+# Buddies - A Team Project

 ## Introduction
 The Microblog Network project called **Buddies** focuses on building a website that lets users share posts and insights stories with other users.